ArcanaBatch/CABBaGe/README.md

 The `Samples` and `Gene/Probe` names should be determined by the user, nonetheless the Gene/Probe must be the same as the _Training.csv_ file used the file can contain as many rows and columns as needed.

+# GUI
+### CABBaGeGUI is a wrap up developed in python for an easier user experience, at  present February 2021 is only available for windows.

 # Examples